ducduyn31/n8n-flow/Readme.md

 The initial MVP focuses on a Slack bot that:

-- Responds to a `/summarize` command in incident investigation threads
+- Responds to an interactivity request on a thread `Explain the Incident`
 - Analyzes the conversation to extract key information:
   - Incident cause
   - Impact